-You may use Sharpe Ratio to identify whether the new fund which you want to add to your existing portfolio would be beneficial or not.
-Suppose the existing Sharpe ratio of your portfolio is 1.15.
-Ideally, the addition of an extra fund should ideally increase the Sharpe ratio by lowering the overall risk and boosting the returns.
-On the contrary, if the Sharpe Ratio drops to 1.05, then it indicates that you need to revisit the decision of diversification i.e. adding that fund to the existing portfolio.
+You may use the Sharpe ratio to identify whether the new fund which you want to add to your existing portfolio would be beneficial or not.
+Suppose the current Sharpe ratio of your portfolio is 1.15.
+Ideally, the addition of an extra fund should increase the Sharpe ratio by lowering the overall risk and boosting the returns.
+On the contrary, if the Sharpe ratio drops to 1.05, then it indicates that you need to revisit the decision of diversification, i.e. adding that fund to the existing portfolio.

 5. What are the weaknesses of Sharpe Ratio?

-However, there are certain precautions that you need to take while using Sharpe Ratio.
+However, there are certain precautions that you need to take while using the Sharpe ratio.

 Firstly, it is just a number and standalone it conveys lesser meaning.
-You need to compare Sharpe Ratio of two funds to derive its exact meaning.
+You need to compare the Sharpe ratio of two funds to derive its exact meaning.
 Sharpe ratio does not account for portfolio risk.
 It does not indicate whether the portfolio is concentrated in a single sector.
 Suppose a fund is made of only technology stocks and sector performs well.
-The fund’s Sharpe Ratio will be very high but simultaneously it will be a risky proposition for an investor looking for moderately risk investment.
+The fund’s Sharpe ratio will be very high, but simultaneously it will be a risky proposition for an investor looking for moderately risk investment.

-Hence, you should not blindly rely on Sharpe Ratio for shortlisting a fund.
-You may use other qualitative measures along with this ratio for an informed decision making.
-Finally, it is always desirable to use Sharpe Ratio keeping your investment horizon in focus.
-Usually, you will find Sharpe ratio indicating 3 years’ risk-adjusted performance.
+Hence, it would help if you did not blindly rely on Sharpe ratio for shortlisting a fund.
+You may use other qualitative measures along with this ratio for informed decision making.
+Finally, it is always desirable to use Sharpe ratio keeping your investment horizon in focus.
+Usually, you will find the Sharpe ratio indicating three years’ risk-adjusted-performance.
 But if you have a long-term investment horizon, such ratio might seem irrelevant.

 Many times investing in mutual funds becomes complex.
-In case you don’t possess enough financial knowledge and are finding it too difficult to understand, then just go for ClearTax Save.
-Here, our financial experts use financial ratios to provide you best funds in which you can invest in a hassle-free and paperless manner.
+In case you don’t possess enough financial knowledge and are finding it too difficult to understand, then log on to ClearTax Save.
+Here, our financial experts use financial ratios to provide you with the best funds in which you can invest in a hassle-free and paperless manner.